Equality Matters

 Join the conversation

-The Equality Matters Conversation is an invitation to learn from the field, reflect on the role of volunteers, and engage in meaningful dialogue during International Development Week.
+This Equality Matters Conversation is an invitation to learn from volunteers and partners, reflect on the role of international development, and engage in meaningful dialogue during the Year of International Volunteering.

 Date